 This review was written by Emma Sarton and Hetal Thukral with support from Anita Reilly, but it would not have been possible without the work carried out by Sharon Tao and Gabriella Prescott and, ultimately, the support from and work of the projects on the Girls' Education Challenge.
-The following projects gave up their time to develop the findings in this review: Link Education International: Team Girl Malawi and STAGES (Ethiopia) STAGES: Afghanistan People in Need: CHANGE (Ethiopia) Education Development Trust: Let Our Girls Succeed (Kenya) International Rescue Committee: TEACH (Pakistan) Plan International: GATE-GEC (Sierra Leone) I Choose Life: Jielimishe (Kenya)
+This report also includes a Value for Money (VfM) review written by Valsa Shah.
+The following projects gave up their time to develop the findings in this review: Link Education International: Team Girl Malawi and STAGES (Ethiopia)

+STAGES: Afghanistan

+People in Need: CHANGE (Ethiopia)

+Education Development Trust: Let Our Girls Succeed (Kenya)

+International Rescue Committee: TEACH (Pakistan)

+Plan International: GATE-GEC (Sierra Leone)

+I Choose Life: Jielimishe (Kenya)